Sezsie/AI_Group_Projects/Regression_HW_2/CS430HW-02README.txt

 // LSTAT    % lower status of the population
 // MEDV     Median value of owner-occupied homes in $1000's
 // '''
+// We have provided a boston.txt file with this change made in the zipped folder
+// so that you can drag it straight to the desktop.
 //
 // Must have Python, Pylance and or the Python Debugger packs installed within Visual
 // Studio Code.